Partnership aims to improve emergency care in four remote First Nations

 Most recently, all four nations were tasked to appoint a first responder coordinator that is responsible for supporting programming and training to bolster emergency response within their communities.

-Bernard Charleson is Hesquiaht’s first responder coordinator and emergency operations coordinator (ECO).
+Bernard Charleson is Hesquiaht’s first responder coordinator and emergency operations coordinator (EOC).

-As the ECO, Charleson collaborates with other first responder coordinators from the neighbouring nations involved with the project.
-She’s expected to participate in regular first responder meetings, help to create a system for collecting information on first responders call-outs, as well as identify equipment, supply and training needs.
+As the EOC, Charleson collaborates with other first responder coordinators from the neighbouring nations involved with the project.
+He’s expected to participate in regular first responder meetings, help to create a system for collecting information on first responders call-outs, as well as identify equipment, supply and training needs.

 “We’re the kind of people that ask a lot of questions and bother a lot of people until we get an answer,” he said.